facts about the River Shannon, River Shannon facts, River Shannon activities, River shannon places of interest,

-The Shannon Estuary is a large body of water situated west of the City of Limerick which is surrouned by several rocky headlands, points and coves and long, sandy beaches, that is a busy shipping route and port area as well as a zoolologically important area for several species of marine mammals, including Bottle - Nosed Dolphins.
+The Shannon Estuary is a large body of water situated west of the City of Limerick which is surrounded by several rocky headlands, points and coves and long, sandy beaches, that is a busy shipping route and port area as well as a zoologically important area for several species of marine mammals, including Bottle Nosed Dolphins.

 For more information visit The River Shannon website - shannon-river.com/TravelGuide

 MAP OF THE ROUTE OF THE RIVER SHANNON

 RIVER SHANNON CANALS

 Le Carrow Canal

 For facts about England's longest river - facts-about-the-river-severn-uk